Is Tea Safe During Pregnancy? (Updated 2026 Guide)

 What kind of tea can you drink in pregnancy?

-Is herbal tea safe during pregnancy?
+Is decaf tea safe during pregnancy?

 How Do We Score Products for Pregnancy Safety?